jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 For this book, we'll define data as information that can be divided into categories according to the operations you can perform with it and process with your program logic.

+Open the `chapter01` folder from the course files in your text editor and create a new file called `examples.js`.
+The `.js` extension lets your editor and Node.js know the file contains JavaScript code.
+Then code along with the examples below.

+Unfortunately, you won't be able to use Node.js to execute the code in this file because it contains code that will throw errors.
+This is intentional, because the error-producing code is necessary for examples.
+At the end of the chapter I'll give you some code you can run and show you how to run it.

 ## Atomic Expressions

 The simplest data is just a number, bit of text, or another value by itself.